rust-unofficial/patterns/intro.md

 ## Design patterns
 When developing programs, we have to solve many problems.
 A program can be viewed as a solution to a problem.
 It can also be viewed as a collection of solutions to many different problems.
 All of these solutions work together to solve a bigger problem.

-What are design patterns?
-What are idioms?
-Anti-patterns.

 ## Design patterns in Rust

-Why Rust is a bit special - functional elements, type system - borrow checker There are many problems that share the same form.
+There are many problems that share the same form.
 While the details are different, since they have the same form they can be solved using the same methods.

 [Design patterns](patterns/README.md) are methods to solve common problems when writing software.